pghalliday/tls-tunnel/README.md

 - Client should support redirecting to hosts other than localhost in case the target server cannot run the client but is still inside the private zone
 - Test keys and certs need to be generated when running tests as they will eventually expire
+- Tunnel should support TLS and HTTPS traffic
 - Client should be configurable to only accept a limited number of connections
-- Tunnel should supprt TLS and HTTPS traffic
 - Server or client should be runnable from the shell

 ## Contributing